- Reference >

 - First and last documents in the

-stage window. - Numerator, which is set to the result of subtracting the numeric expression value for the first document from the expression value for the last document.
+$setWindowFieldsstage window. - Numerator, which is set to the result of subtracting the numeric expression value for the first document from the expression value for the last document.

 - Denominator, which is set to the result of subtracting the sortBy field value for the first document from the sortBy field value for the last document.

-is only available in the
+$derivative is only available in the

-using $derivative
+using $derivative.

-$derivative
+$derivative syntax:

-takes a document with these fields:
+$derivative takes a document with these fields:

-Field | Description |
+| Field | Description |

-input | Specifies the expression to evaluate.
+| input | Specifies the expression to evaluate.
 The expression must evaluate to a number. |

-unit | A
+| unit | A

 If the sortBy field is not a date, you